 Types of RSI range propounded by Andrew Cardwell

-The following are 5 types of RSI range shift that help to determine the trend of the underlying asset.
+The following are 5 types of RSI range shifts that help to determine the trend of the underlying asset.

 1) Bullish Range– It has been observed that in the Bullish Range, Relative Strength Index tends to oscillate in 40-80 range.
 When RSI reaches 40, it’s an oversold zone and whenever RSI reaches 80, it’s an overbought zone.